zbumar17/insect-classification-deep-learning/README.md

    Augmentation techniques were applied to the training data to improve model generalization.

 7. **Model Development**
-   A custom CNN and four transfer learning models were implemented.

-8. **Transfer Learning**
-   Pre-trained deep learning architectures were fine-tuned for seven-class insect genus classification.
+   Transfer learning models were implemented and fine-tuned for insect genus classification.

-9. **Hybrid Ensemble Learning**
+8. **Hybrid Ensemble Learning**
    ConvNeXt-Large and EfficientNet-B5 were combined to create a hybrid ensemble classifier.

-10. **Performance Evaluation**
+9. **Performance Evaluation**
    All models were evaluated using the same test set and the same assessment metrics.

-11. **Comparative Analysis**
+10. **Comparative Analysis**
-    The performance of the custom CNN, individual transfer learning models, and hybrid ensemble model was compared.
+    The performance of the individual transfer learning models and the hybrid ensemble model was compared.

+---

 ## 16. Evaluation Method